-At Domino’s, we strive for consistency and scalability when building UIs across web and mobile platforms.
-While we have always aimed for a unified design and development process, maintaining consistency in design variables across projects has been challenging.
-With the introduction of Figma’s Variables API, we are addressing this issue by automating the fetching of Figma variables directly into our codebase, which enables us to maintain consistency between design and UI implementation and support both light and dark modes seamlessly.
+At Domino's, we strive for consistency and scalability when building UIs across web and mobile platforms.
+While we have always aimed for a unified design and development process, maintaining consistency in design variable names across projects has always been challenging.
+With the introduction of Figma's Variables API, we have addressed this issue by automating the fetching of Figma variables directly into our codebase, which enabled us to maintain consistency between design and UI implementation and, as a very nice bonus, support both light and dark modes seamlessly.

-In this post, I will walk you through how we are beginning to leverage Figma’s API to automatically generate design tokens, improving our workflow by aligning design and development more closely.
+In this post, I will walk you through how we used Figma's API to automatically generate design tokens, improving our workflow by aligning design and development more closely.

 The Problem We Had To Solve

-When developing UI, developers must ensure that no raw design values (like the HEX values of colours) are used across the code, following the “DRY” (Don’t Repeat Yourself) principles to maintain clean codebases across all projects.
+When developing UI, devs always ensure that no raw design values (like the HEX values of colours) are used across the code, following the “DRY” (Don't Repeat Yourself) principles to maintain clean code across all projects.

-Developers achieve this by converting reusable design values found in designs, like colours and sizes, into variables in our codebase.
+Developers achieve this by converting reusable design values into variables.
 Then, those variables can be used anywhere in the code, ensuring consistency in the codebase and produced UI.

 For instance, here is an example of one colour which is named differently across different projects:

+As I am sure you can already see, this is quite inneficient.
 This scenario becomes particularly problematic when scaling up and adding new projects.
-Adding new sets of design variables to new projects is neither ideal nor scalable, leading to friction and inefficiencies.
+Adding new sets of design variables to new projects is neither ideal nor scalable.

 Introducing Design Tokens